 #7 Have a Declutter Day

 Organize your family members into sorting items they don’t need.
 My list of 147 items you can let go in your home will get you started on the right track.

 These needless stuff can easily be part of a garage sale.

 Use some proceeds from the sale to reward everyone for their hard work and cooperation.

 Get my 19 tips to Make the Most Money from Yard Sales where you’ll learn not just the tips and tricks to make more money from yard sales, but how to make the whole process easy for yourself.

 Snap photos that capture the essence of Spring and make an online photo collage for free.

 Feed the birds and ducks breadcrumbs during your walks by rivers or lakes.
 You’ll rediscover the joy of being at one with nature again.

-Can you spot baby ducklings, sparrows and other baby animals during this time?
+Look for baby ducklings, sparrows and other baby animals during this time.

 Watch this video and learn how to do it.
 It’s easy and fun.